coreymckrill/nearby-wordpress-events/readme.txt

 = 0.5 (2017-??????????????????) =
 * [SECURITY] Harden the city display name against a theoretical cross-site scripting attack.
+* [FIX] Add a label to the city input field, instead of relying on the placeholder.

 = 0.4 (2017-04-11) =
 * [FIX] Improved the layout on mobile devices.